grammyjs/website/site/docs/hosting/vps.md

 ## Server Rental

 > To be able to follow this guide, you first need to rent a VPS.
-> This first section will explain how to do that.
+> This section will explain how to do that.
 > If you already have a VPS to work on, skip to the [next section](#starting-the-bot).

-We choose [Hostinger](https://hostinger.com) as our host.
+In this guide, we will use the services of [Hostinger](https://hostinger.com).

 > You are free to choose the provider of your choice.
 > All providers provide the same services, so you won't have any problems with the technical part of this article.